WalterMiguelS/Spotify-Personal-Assistant/README.md

 2. Ten most listened songs in the requested period.
 Conducts the following query:

     ```
-        command = f""" SELECT strftime ('%Y', timestamp) as year, song, artist,
+        f""" SELECT strftime ('%Y', timestamp) as year, song, artist, history.id,
-        count(song) as n FROM history
+        count(history.id) as n FROM history
         INNER JOIN tracks on tracks.id = history.id
         INNER JOIN artists ON tracks.main_artist_id = artists.artist_id
-        where year = {year} group by song order by n desc limit 10 """
+        where year = {year} group by history.id order by n desc limit 10 """

     ```
     The results are displayed in the GUI first column.